jbahemia/Caris-Tools/README.md

 This batch when directed to a folder containing multiple Caris HIPS projects will run the line lock clearing utility recursively through all the subfolders.

-It requires the user to specify the location of the HIPS parent folder and the full file path to the .exe:
+It requires the user to specify the location of the HIPS parent folder in addition to the full file path to the line locks.exe:

 `C:\Visual Studio Code\clear_HIPS_line_locks.exe`